realdragon70/Algo2020/README_Eng.md

 ### Off-line Main Event

 From the 32th round, the final winner will be selected by the tournament.
 The loser is eliminated, the winner goes to the next round, and the winner of the last two teams is the winner.
-If both teams are disqualified, the longer the driving distance will win.
+If whole teams are disqualified, the longer driving distance will win.
 The starting position of the whole teams is determined randomly.

 ### Disqualification Standards